Kipwisp/runescape-midinet/README.md

 Make sure to change `parameters.json` to match the trained model parameters specified above if you are using this model for inference.

 *(note: in order to use the model for inference, you still must download and preprocess a dataset)*

-## Music Samples

-A playlist containing some of the best music samples generated from the trained model can be found on [Soundcloud](https://soundcloud.com/kipwisp/sets/midinet-music-generator).

-Though the model is not perfect and may run into issues of incoherency, repetition, and silence at times - it appears to be quite capable of replicating the general theme of the sample seed it is given while retaining musical structure.

 ## Graphs
 These graphs show the results from training the model for 250 epochs on the Lahk Dataset.